Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Stay down, I think I broke some stuff."

-"Y’think…?"
+"Y’think...?"

 Adam gave him a look halfway toward an apology.
-"Okay…I know."
+"Okay...
+I know."

 The pain faded.
 It took a while, but eventually it rolled back enough that Firth could open his eyes and act like a human being again.
 ‘Horse was sitting there cross-legged, patiently waiting for him to speak.

 "Look.
-I’m…" Firth groaned and raised himself on his elbows.
+I’m..."
+Firth groaned and raised himself on his elbows.
 "I won’t ever trust her.
 Ever.
 I don’t care how much good she does, she *hurt* you.
 Others, too.
 I ain’t *ever* gonna forgive it."

 Adam growled.
 "You know what I remember?
 I remember her crawling into a goddamn collapsing building to save a child ‘cuz both our asses were too big to fit!"

 "I never said she weren’t a good person.
 I just said I can’t forgive her.
 I never said I were a good christian, neither.
-I try, but…"
+I try, but..."

 Adam deflated a bit at that.

-"Well… you could at least stop treating her like she was a goddamned leper," he said.
+"Well... you could at least stop treating her like she was a goddamned leper," he said.

 "I can try.
 And maybe you can stop bein’ such a fuckin’ white knight?
 None of us like lyin’ and pretendin’ like it’s all okay."

 "She’s my *sister,* man.
 She’s family!
 What the fuck do you want from me?"

-"…God, maybe that’s part of it.
+"...God, maybe that’s part of it.
 I dunno.
-I just…we *love* you, bro.
+I just... we *love* you, bro.
 Like, in that impossible fuckin’ way y’can’t describe, y’know?"
 Firth rested his head back down on the mat. "...At least tell me it was, like, a workout to beat me this fuckin’ senseless."

 Adam gave him a somewhat guilty smile.
-"Well…I broke a sweat, if that helps."
+"Well...
+I broke a sweat, if that helps."

 Despite himself, a laugh wheezed its way up from between Firth’s aching ribs. "...Fuck you.
 You get sweaty on a frosty morning!"